davidgjm/kubernetes-the-hard-way_multicloud/README.md

+# Disclaimer

+This is a fork from Kelsey Hightower's *Kubernetes The Hard Way*.
+A lot of modifications are made on top of Kelsey's work.
+If you're looking for the original content, please check [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

+This edited version also follows the original author's license - <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).